tlecocq99/Oslo-Vikings/README.md

 - Smart header detection maps sheet columns into schedule table keys.
 - Supports upcoming and completed games (scores become available fields when provided).
 - Entries surface in page tabs and `TeamScheduleSection` modules.
+- Rows in each team tab also power the homepage `UpcomingEventsBar` (only future dates are shown automatically).

+#### Upcoming Events (`UpcomingEvents` tab)

+- Provide a header row with columns such as `Date`, `Time`, `Title`, `Team`, `Type`, `Location`, `Description`, `Home Team`, and `Away Team`.
+- Rows are parsed into unified events that power the homepage bar and `/api/events` endpoint.
+- Set the `Team` value to `All` for club-wide happenings so they remain visible regardless of the team filter.
+- Mark the `Type` as `Game`, `Match`, or include both `Home Team` and `Away Team` to render fixtures with versus styling.
+- Avoid duplicating regular season games here—team schedules already sync into the bar.
+Use this tab for club-wide events, clinics, fundraisers, and other non-schedule highlights.

 #### News Items & Static Content